HIV Overview

 Do HIV medicines work against latent HIV reservoirs?

-HIV medicines prevent HIV from multiplying, which reduces the amount of the virus in the body (called the viral load).
+HIV medicines prevent HIV from multiplying by interfering with the HIV life cycle, which reduces the amount of the virus in the body (called the viral load).
 Because the HIV-infected cells in a latent reservoir are not producing new copies of the virus, HIV medicines have no effect on them.

-People with HIV must take a daily combination of HIV medicines (called an HIV treatment regimen) to keep their viral loads low.
+People with HIV must take a daily combination of HIV medicines (called an HIV treatment regimen) to keep their viral loads low and to stay healthy.
 If a person stops taking their HIV medicines, the infected cells of the latent reservoir can begin making HIV again and the person's viral load will increase.
 That is why it is important to continue taking HIV medicines every day as prescribed, even when viral load levels are low.

 Are researchers studying ways to target latent HIV reservoirs?

 Finding ways to target and destroy latent reservoirs is a major challenge facing HIV researchers.
-Researchers are exploring different strategies for clearing out reservoirs, including:
+Researchers are exploring different strategies for destroying HIV reservoirs or making them permanently dormant, including:

 • Using gene therapy (manipulating genes to treat or prevent disease) to cut out certain HIV genes and inactivate the virus in HIV-infected immune cells.

 • Developing drugs or other methods to reactivate latent HIV so that the HIV can be destroyed by the immune system or new HIV therapies.
-This means of eliminating latent HIV reservoirs is sometimes known as the “shock and kill” or “kick and kill” strategy.
+This method of eliminating latent HIV reservoirs is sometimes known as the “shock and kill” or “kick and kill” strategy.
+Another strategy, known as “block and lock,” permanently silences all HIV reservoirs, even after treatment interruption.
+A substantial part of the human DNA genome contains ancient retrovirus DNA (the same type as HIV) that is permanently dormant.
+Researchers are hoping to develop therapeutics that activate this permanent latency in HIV.